Melkeydev/go-blueprint/docs/docs/index.md

 - **Pre-established Go Project Structure**: Save time and effort by having the entire Go project structure set up automatically.
 No need to worry about directory layouts or configuration files.

-- **HTTP Server Configuration Made Easy**: Whether you prefer Go's standard library HTTP package, Fasthttp with Fiber, or other frameworks, Go Blueprint caters to your server setup needs.
+- **HTTP Server Configuration Made Easy**: Whether you prefer Go's standard library HTTP package, Chi, Gin, Fiber, HttpRouter, Gorilla/mux or Echo, Go Blueprint caters to your server setup needs.

-- **Integrate with Popular Frameworks**: Choose from a variety of popular Go frameworks, including Chi, Gin, Fiber, HttpRouter, Gorilla/mux, and Echo.

 - **Focus on Your Application Code**: With Go Blueprint handling the project scaffolding, you can dedicate more time and energy to developing your application logic.